FeiyiChen01/feiyichen01.github.io/essays/codingStandards.md

 ## Experience with Coding Standards
 <img class="img-fluid" src="../img/codingStandards2.jpeg">
 After my first week of using ESLint and IntelliJ, I found that coding standards really helped me learn to code.
-It helps me modify the use of `text-left` and `let`, and it helps me check for spelling errors.
+It helps me modify the use of `cpp var` and `cpp let`, and it helps me check for spelling errors.
 This is a "magic tool" for non-native English speakers.
 One of the most common mistakes I make in coding is spelling mistakes, so I can't find the reason why my code doesn't work properly.
 And coding standards can also be effective in correcting our code.
 For example：

 ```cpp